Im-diegollull/Trello-Clone/README.md

 7. As a new user, I want to create my username, So that I could be recognized by my name or nickname on the platform.
 8. As a new user, I want to be able to pick a profile picture, So that I can reflect my current or desired appearence.
 9. As a new user, I want to add a bio to my profile, So that I can share more about my personal and professional background with my coworkers.
-10. As a new user, I want set preferences like language and time zone, So that the application interface and time related features are personalized to my location and language.
+10. As a new user, I want to set preferences like language and time zone, So that the application interface and time related features are personalized to my location and language.

 #### Already existing users - Config User profile
 1. As a user, I want to log in to my account, So that I can access my personalized account on the platform.
-2. As a user, I wan to be able to change my password, So that I can update my security settings.
+2. As a user, I want to be able to change my password, So that I can update my security settings.
 3. As a user, I want to access my profile, So that I can review my personal account information.
-4. As a user, I want to be able to change my profile picture, So that I can reflect my current or desired appearence.
+4. As a user, I want to be able to change my profile picture, So that I can reflect my current or desired appearance.
-5. As a user, I want to change my name, So that my profile accurately show my name or nickname, in case I made a mistake or wanted to change it.
+5. As a user, I want to change my name, So that my profile accurately shows my name or nickname, in case I made a mistake or wanted to change it.
 6. As a user, I want to change or add a bio to my user profile, So that I can update my personal and professional background with my coworkers.
 7. As a user, I want to be able to log out of my account, So that I can ensure my account is secure when I'm not using it